Peoples & Places | China - People Exchange

 Recent developments and tectonic changes in the world were a “Carpe diem” signal for China which has been very successful in using this “gap” and a rare opportunity to change the perception in the eyes of people who now see a different role of China as an international player, which in the atmosphere of protectionism and so many ongoing conflicts in the world, sends a new message from the nations that advocate for a “multipolar world”, a world which is not dominated by the West, where the regional super powers have a stronger control in their regional power spheres.
 China appears now as the one who tries to help calm down the “situation” and remind of the values and policies the world was built on after the 2nd World War- a leader in a group of nations, an alternative for those who now “suffer” from the Western protectionist way of “steering a boat in a different not so friendly direction”.

-The trade wars definitely helped the opinion shift, as well as the fact that Trump announced that the USA is going to leave the WHO, which China used to inform about their huge donation to the same Health Institution in the amount of 500 million dollars – a very big sum for China but a smart move that shows that China is a country that is a world leader that takes responsibility, a true “fighter” for multilateral system.
+The trade wars helped the opinion shift, as well as the fact that Trump announced that the USA is going to leave the WHO, which China used to inform about their huge donation to the same Health Institution in the amount of 500 million dollars – a very big sum for China but a smart move that shows that China is a country that is a world leader that takes responsibility, a true “fighter” for multilateral system.

-But those are just impressions based on what you can read and conclude, but the real kick is to travel to China and experience everything with your own eyes, with all 5 senses.
 Sipping jasmine tea during sunset on a rooftop bar in central Beijing with the view over the Forbidden City, the Hot pot steaming and teasing your taste buds, the touch of silk on the Qipao – the traditional Chinese dress, and the Chinese traditional music playing from the radio in one of Beijing’s Hutongs – traditional alleyways are memories I carry with me forever.
-But most of all, coming back to Europe, I carry with me the images of kind, polite, and smiling faces of my Chinese friends that remind me of the Yugoslavia times when people were so much more motivated and positive, and most importantly, kind to each other.

 The trip to … the other side of the world is not any different from the trip from the Continent across the Atlantic, which is in many cases related to the journey filled with big expectations; the West wow-effect that is expected when travelling to the countries from the movies that depicted and still depict the West so inviting, promising, something everybody dreams of thanks to Hollywood cinema, and a filmmaking style developed in the 1910s that powerfully helped the promotion of the West.
 So many movies and TV series supported the narrative that everything coming from the West is great, cool, and modern.
 A Western lifestyle longed for by so many.
 Decades of campaigns in the media with soft power influence resulting in “All eyes on me” (me being West) effect.

 When it comes to miles, the trip to China is a bit longer than across the Atlantic, but not significantly.
-The expectations are often blurred by so much disinformation, and the feeling of travelling to the unknown territory, followed by the usual: “I do not know what to expect.” sentence.
+The expectations are often blurred by so much disinformation, and the feeling of travelling to the unknown territory, followed by the usual: “I do not know what to expect” sentence.

-There are as many as 50 flights from China to CEE Countries and back per week – so what are you waiting for- The amazing China waits for you!
-Two words that will open many doors are: Hello: 你好 (nǐ hǎo) and Thank you: 谢谢 (xiè xie).
+There are as many as 50 flights from China to CEE Countries and back per week – so what are you waiting for?
+The amazing China waits for you!
+Two words that will open many doors are: Hello: 你好 (nǐ hǎo) and Thank you: 谢谢 (xiè xie)

 Air China is reliable, comfortable, the food is solid, and the staff is pleasant and friendly.
 Good experience overall.
 There are, also, of course, several direct flights from Belgrade with Air Serbia, which is priceless, and there are good connections with Turkish Airlines via Istanbul or Lufthansa via Munich.